 In February 2015, GASB issued Statement No. 72, Fair Value Measurement and Application.
 This statement addresses accounting and financial reporting issues related to fair value measurements.
 The definition of fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 This statement provides guidance for determining a fair value measurement for financial reporting purposes.
 This statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
 This statement was effective for the current fiscal year.
-Implementation of this GASB had no significant effect on the Organization's financial statements.
+The adoption of this statement had no effect on the financial statements.